 Saturday 24th January 2015

-Having made my way through the wood I crossed a road and while walking along a track my next goal was ahead of me: Old John.
+Having made my way through the wood I crossed a road and while walking along a track I had my next goal ahead of me: Old John.
 I have been coming to Bradgate Park all my life, visiting there so many times and on so many occasions that it feels almost as part of the family, and I’m sure many of the people of Leicestershire feel the same.
-The tower of Old John that sits at the top of the highest point in Bradgate Park is an icon of Leicestershire and it was with satisfaction that I climbed the steep hill once again to the top of Old John.
-The weather was fabulous for this walk with clear views across the city of Leicester and the surrounding area.
+The tower of Old John that sits at the top of the highest point in Bradgate Park is an icon of Leicestershire and it was with satisfaction that I climbed the steep hill once again to reach the top.
+The weather for this walk was fabulous with clear views across the city of Leicester and the surrounding area.
 The walk continued across to a war memorial that stands guard over the landscape and remembers those of the Leicestershire Yeomanry killed in the two world wars.

-Before last year the path took a more discrete route through access land and, since it avoids sight of the road, it is a much better route, even though it can be muddy.
+Before last year the path took a more discrete route through access land and, since it avoids sight of the road, is a much better route, even though it can be muddy.
 Despite the proximity of the nearby road this is a delightful path through woodland that is being allowed to develop naturally and although it is still relatively immature, I’m sure given time it will develop and when it is colonised by woodland flowers it will be just as delightful as the other woods on this walk.
-Just before reaching a tunnel under the road I turned away and onto a path that passes through a narrow avenue of hedges slowly climbing Chitterman Hill until finally I reached a quiet lane at the top where a bench that affords extensive views often provides me with a welcome break from the walk.
+Just before reaching a tunnel under the road I turned in the other direction onto a path that passes through a narrow avenue of hedges slowly climbing Chitterman Hill until I finally reached a quiet lane at the top where a bench that affords me with extensive views and a welcome break from the walk.

-The permissive path descends very steeply at the end of the ridge and continues through a narrow strip of bluebell filled woodland to a road.
+The permissive path descends very steeply off the end of the ridge and continues through a narrow strip of bluebell filled woodland to a road.
 On the other side of the road are the young trees of Jubilee Wood where no path has currently been cleared, but a short walk up the road leads to older woodland where a path is possible through to the Outwoods.
-This wood is also a great place for seeing bluebells in the spring, but even in January it is a lovely place to walk even though by this time I am usually very tired and curse this last climb to the top of the rocks that epitomise the Outwoods.
-A pleasant walk through the wood eventually leads me to a bridlepath through the edge of woodland and onto Brook Road where a relaxing wind down along the road and through Woodhouse Eaves ends the walk.
+This wood is also a great place for seeing bluebells in the spring, but even in January it is a lovely place to walk, even though by this time I am usually very tired and curse this last climb to the top of the rocks that epitomise the Outwoods.
+A pleasant walk through the wood eventually leads me to a bridlepath that takes me through the edge of the wood and onto Brook Road where a relaxing wind down along the road and through Woodhouse Eaves ends the walk.

 No comments: